-Finally, a search engine looks for the Cloudy precomputed configuration that best matches the values of H, He, metal number densities and $(x{\rm HII}, x{\rm HeII}, x{\rm HeII}, S, L)m^C(t_k)$.
+Finally, a search engine2 looks for the Cloudy precomputed configuration that best matches the values of H, He, metal number densities and $(x{\rm HII}, x{\rm HeII}, x{\rm HeIII}, S, L)m^C(t_k)$.
 The best fitting configuration then provides the ionisation fractions of the metal ions and the temperatures T_m^{C3} of the gas in the metal enriched sub-domain (Step 3 in Fig. 1).

-If the matching criteria are not satisfied (see below for more details), the database is extended with additional on-the-fly ${\tt Cloudy}$ runs.
-It is important to point out that Step 3 does not severely affect the basic algorithm performances because it is confined only to the m enriched cells and a large number of ${\tt Cloudy}$ calculations are pre-computed and stored in the DB.
+If the matching criteria are not satisfied (see below and Appendix B for more details), the database is extended with additional on-the-fly Cloudy runs.
+It is important to point out that Step 3 does not severely affect the basic algorithm performances because it is confined only to the m enriched cells and a large number of Cloudy calculations are precomputed and stored in the DB.
+The interested reader can find more details about the lookup strategy in Appendix B.